balderdashy/mast/README.md

     Mast.raise();
  </script>
 ```
-This raises mast, and also sets up your templates so that you don't need to wrap them in `<script>` tags.

-4. You create regions the same way as before, but the templates are a bit easier to set up.
-To create a template, just create a file in `linker/templates` that has the same name as your region's `template` (e.g. `PonyPartyRegion.html`).
+This makes the templates a bit easier to set up.
+Now when you create a file in `linker/templates`, that template's name becomes the ID with which you would reference it in a region. (e.g. `Home.html` would be brought in with `<region template="Home"></region>`)